ArtemYankovets/wishlist_serverside/README.md

 # WISH LIST project
-This is the servers side of a project.
+This is the **servers side** of a project.<br/>
-There are Spring Boot, Spring Data, Spring REST, MongoDB technologies in this project.
+Application allows users to make wish lists, share information and results with others for helping achieve their goals.<br/>
+In project were used technologies: Spring (Boot, Security, Data and REST), MongoDB.

 **Main REST end point methods**<br/>
 **0. Server:**<br/>